s-preetham/odin-recipes/README.md

-This repo will be about a recipe website that will be created with basic html tags.
+This repo will be about a recipe website that is created with basic html tags.
 # odin-recipes